<span class="vcard">Anthony Dworkin</span>

 Guest Author

-Anthony Dworkin (@AnthonyDworkin) is a senior policy fellow and leads ECFR’s work in the area of human rights, democracy, and justice.
+Anthony Dworkin (@AnthonyDworkin) is a senior policy fellow at the European Council on Foreign Relations (ECFR) and leads its work in the area of human rights, democracy, and justice.
 Among other subjects, he has conducted research and written on European and US frameworks for counterterrorism, on the EU’s human rights strategy, and on the pursuit of justice in the international response to mass atrocities.
 Since 2011, he has also followed political developments in North Africa after the Arab uprisings, with a particular focus on Egypt and Tunisia.

 Articles by this author: